neilchaudhuri/vidya-website/content/blog/vidya-reloaded.md

 A man-in-the-middle could
 use them [to do a lot of bad things](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#you_need_https) to your PWA.
 PWAs therefore *require* HTTPS.
 Don't worry.
 Things work fine when you're developing on `localhost`.
-When it comes time to deploy to production, many leading hosts have automated, one-click HTTPS.
+When it comes time to deploy to production, many leading hosts offer automated, one-click HTTPS.
 If they don't, you can use [Let's Encrypt](https://letsencrypt.org/) to create and deploy your own [TLS certificates](https://www.globalsign.com/en/blog/ssl-vs-tls-difference/) for free.
 Besides, PWA or not, [Google is making you move to HTTPS anyway](https://seo-hacker.com/google-adopt-https/).
 Finally, you can test your PWA by using [Lighthouse](https://developers.google.com/web/tools/lighthouse/) either from the